bonitasoft/bonita-doc/md/expressions-and-scripts.md

 There are different types of expression:

-* _Comparison_: compares the value of a variable, parameter, or constant using the operators !, ==, !=, <, >:, <:= or >=.
+- _Comparison_: compares the value of a variable, parameter, or constant using the operators !, ==, !=, &lt;, >:, &lt;:= or >=.
-* _Constant_: sets the expression to a constant (fixed) value.
+- _Constant_: sets the expression to a constant (fixed) value.
-* _Parameter_: sets the expression to the value of the parameter at the time the expression is evaluated.
+- _Parameter_: sets the expression to the value of the parameter at the time the expression is evaluated.
-* _Script_: the result of the script sets the value of the expression.
+- _Script_: the result of the script sets the value of the expression.
-* _Variable_: sets the expression to the value of the variable at the time the expression is evaluated.
+- _Variable_: sets the expression to the value of the variable at the time the expression is evaluated.

 The types available differ depending on the context of the expression.
 For example, comparison expressions are available only for transitions.